KQIC: Affiliation

-KQIC (Q102) in Minnesota is one of four stations in the Lakeland Media LLC group, which includes KOLV ("100.1 BIG Country"), KLFN ("106.5 The Train"), and KWLM ("News/Talk 1340").
+KQIC (Q102) in Minnesota is in the Lakeland Media LLC group, which includes KOLV (100.1 Big Country), KLFN (106.5 The Train), KWLM (News/Talk 1340), KKLN (94.1 The Loon), KSCR (93.5 Country Legends), KBMO-AM FM (1290 AM 103.5 FM).

-As of January 16, 2024, the weekday lineup has included Eric Grieger on overnights, MaryElin Macht on middays, and Molly Penny on evenings.
+The weekday lineup includes The Q102 Morning Show with MaryElin and Steve, MaryElin Macht, Victoria on middays, Eric Grieger on afternoons and Rob Ryan on evenings.
 During the workday, dayparts are supplemented with news updates from J.P.
-Cola and hourly sports updates from Todd Bergeth, as well as agricultural news from the Linder Farm Network.
+Cola and hourly sports updates from Jason Brandt, as well as agricultural news from the Linder Farm Network.

-KQIC airs syndicated programs Backtrax USA, American Top 40 and the Beacon every Sunday.
+KQIC airs syndicated weekend programs American Top 40, Sonrise and Lovelight Radio.